 Electronic methods of leak detection are popular in Toronto, mainly because they are non-invasive and cause far less damage than the traditional form using a jackhammer to dig up half your property.
 When you find yourself dealing with pooling water, damp basement walls and other signs that you have water leaks, get your plumbing contractor to discover the source of the water before any excavation takes place.
 Here are some of the methods of electronic leak detection currently in use:

 The simplest method of finding out where you have a water leak is to conduct a drain camera inspection.
-Your plumber inserts a closed-circuit, fibre-optic TV camera into the pipes where he suspects the leak exists.
-The recorded material is displayed on a small screen in colour, and enables the contractor to see the interior of the pipes and look for signs of cracks, broken joints and other deterioration.
+Your plumber inserts a closed-circuit, fiber-optic TV camera into the pipes where he suspects the leak exists.
+The recorded material is displayed on a small screen in color and enables the contractor to see the interior of the pipes and look for signs of cracks, broken joints, and other deterioration.
 The film can be loaded onto a DVD or a flash drive for the homeowner’s records, and it provides the plumber with the information he needs to perform a repair.